pagefaultgames/pokerogue/MEs-Roadmap-Documentation.md

 # 📝 Most immediate things on the to-do platter

 - ### High priority
-    - 🐛 Game crashes after Dark Deal scientist is done talking to you 🛠️
+    - 🐛 Game crashes after Dark Deal scientist is done talking to you 🛠️ (Fixed)
-    - 🐛 Accepting the scientist's offer causes the "thing" to your PKMN happen, but nothing else changes (ME doesn't continue as it should) 🛠️
+    - 🐛 Accepting the scientist's offer causes the "thing" to your PKMN happen, but nothing else changes (ME doesn't continue as it should) 🛠️ (Fixed)
       - Only out for this seems to be to refuse the offer, which also seems to cause a crash if the next fight is a trainer battle. 🛠️

 - ### Medium priority